vNZNaaxjiPcoUd/Notes/doc/howtokeephappy.md

-your needs and don't be afraid to seek help when you need it happiness isn't a solo Journey it's something something we create and share together by investing in the relationships that matter you're not just building a support system you're cultivating a key ingredient for lasting happiness chapter 4 celebrate small wins in the pursuit of happiness we often fixate on achieving big Milestones Landing a dream job buying a house or reaching a major life goal while these moments are certainly rewarding they don't happen every day what if instead of waiting for those occasional victories you could find joy in the small winds that happen all the
+your needs and don't be afraid to seek help when you need it happiness isn't a solo Journey it's something something we create and share together by investing in the relationships that matter you're not just building a support system you're cultivating a key ingredient for lasting happiness \n ##chapter \n 4 celebrate small wins in the pursuit of happiness we often fixate on achieving big Milestones Landing a dream job buying a house or reaching a major life goal while these moments are certainly rewarding they don't happen every day what if instead of waiting for those occasional victories you could find joy in the small winds that happen all the